thoughtworks-jumpstart/jumpstart/01_programming_fundamentals/git/basic_git_1.md

 ## Configure Git

+Verify that your name and email are set:

+- `git config user.name`
+- `git config user.email`

 Type the following commands one by one in your terminal:

-- `git config --global user.name 'your name'`
-- `git config --global user.email 'your email'`
 - `git config --global pull.rebase true`
 - `git config --global rebase.autoStash true`
 - `git config --global core.editor 'code --wait'`